5 Stunning getaways near Hyderabad to explore on a weekend

 Aahar Fine dining – This is a pure vegetarian restaurant that serves tasty vegetarian spread.
 The prices are reasonable, and the service is good.
 It is in Bhagya Nagar, River View Colony, Kurnool.

-Described by UNESCO as “Austere and Grandiose Site”, this World Heritage Site located near the Tungabhadra River continues to be an important religious and historical centre of South India.
+Described by UNESCO as “Austere and Grandiose Site”, this World Heritage Site located near the Tungabhadra River continues to be an important religious and historical center of South India.
 Hampi has numerous ancient temples from the medieval era that spread out across miles.
-The most impressive structure in Hampi is the Vithala Temple which has a huge stone chariot at the centre of the temple complex.
+The most impressive structure in Hampi is the Vithala Temple which has a huge stone chariot at the center of the temple complex.
 Another major attraction in Hampi is the Monolith Bull that represents Lord Shiva’s ride Nandi and is almost 10 feet in height.
 Hampi is also a rock climbers paradise as the landscape is littered with huge granite crags and boulders that are perfect for rock climbing.